 There is another port from which ferries to Nusa Penida also depart.
 It is located in Padang Bai and is closer to Amed (one hour and 20 minutes).
 However, there are fewer departure times and you won’t always find tickets online.

-Once you arrive at the port of Nusa Penida, go to the accommodation to leave your bags, rent a scooter and get ready to discover the island.
+Once you arrive at the port of Nusa Penida, head to your hotel to leave your bags, rent a scooter and get ready to discover the island.

-TRANSPORTATION: Some time ago the roads were quite bad and many people decided not to rent a motorcycle.
-Now they are much better so I recommend visiting the island by motorcycle.
+Transportation in Nusa Penida: Some time ago, the roads were quite bad and many people decided not to rent a motorcycle.
+Now they are much better, so I recommend visiting the island by motorcycle.
 As always, be very careful!
 If you don’t feel safe, you can also rent a car with a driver here.

 The best thing about this beach are the views from the viewpoint located between Diamond Beach and Atuh Beach.
 You can also go down to the beach and enjoy a short walk along the shore.
 Bathing is not recommended.
 If you want to swim, I recommend heading to Atuh Beach.